What is Poor Circulation

 At the same time, the patient should be seen by a vascular specialist who can identify any arterial flow problems or any venous drainage problems that may require some form of treatment.

-If you’re experiencing poor circulation, request a consultation with Dr. Herman at our NJ Endovascular & Amputation Prevention for expert care.
-You can also request a consultation with one of our other affiliated vascular specialists at our NY, NJ, and OH locations.
+If you’re experiencing poor circulation, request an appointment with Dr. Herman at our NJ Endovascular & Amputation Prevention for expert care.
+You can also request an appointment with one of our other affiliated vascular specialists at our NY, NJ, and OH locations.

 Related Blogs & Videos